The Dude Goes West: Plot

 Gunsmith and marksman Daniel Bone closes his Brooklyn, New York business and travels west, where he feels that he belongs.
 On a train, he encounters passenger Liza Crockett.
-After witnessing the theft of her purse, Dan confronts the thief, disarms him and throws off the train.
+After witnessing the theft of her purse, Dan confronts the thief, disarms him and throws him off the train.
 The thief is a notorious outlaw called the Pecos Kid who vows revenge against "the dude" who interfered with his holdup.
 Liza mistakenly believes that it was Dan who had tried to steal her bag.

 They part ways, but later encounter one another in the desert, as Liza makes her way to Arsenic City, Nevada, where a map to her father's gold mine might make Liza a wealthy woman.
 On their way, riding in her buckboard, Indians capture them.
 Dan's knowledge of their language and some minor "magic" impresses the tribe's chief and he treats them as his guests.

 After arriving in Arsenic City, the two encounter another outlaw, Texas Jack Barton, and a corrupt saloonkeeper, Kiki Kelly, who are both interested in the mine.
 Dan finds the map, memorizes it and burns it.
 He falls in love with Liza and leads her to the gold.
 When the outlaws ambush them, their new Indian friends ride to their rescue.